martinbruckner/fabio_v1/README.md

 ### Reproducibility

-Due to changes in the structure of the data sets provided by FAOSTAT after these scripts were written, they currently cannot be run.
-We are currently revising the code and will adapt it accordingly.
+Due to changes in the structure of the datasets provided by FAOSTAT, this version of the FABIO scripts cannot be run with the latest version of FAOSTAT datasets.

 ### Database